Making a Worm Bin

 Your worms need to have air.
 Without air they will die.

-I never put ventilation holes on the side of the bin.
+But if you are using a lid, make sure it has ventilation on it.
+I don't put ventilation holes on the side of the bin.
 Its not a huge deal, but I'd rather put them in the lid (if im even using a lid) so that the worms cant use those ventilation holes to escape.
 If you have plenty of holes in the lid it will provide all of the air that the worms/bin will need.

 Drainage Holes